-An abortion corresponds to a pregnancy, which ends before viability of the fetus.
-With a prevalence of 10–20%, abortions are very frequent.
-Most of all, vitality signs of the child are important in the context of the different forms.
+An abortion is said to occur when a pregnancy ends before the fetus becomes viable.
+Abortions are very frequent, with a prevalence of 10–20%.
+The vital signs of the child are important in the context of the different forms of abortion.

 Note: A typical symptom of spontaneous abortions is vaginal bleeding.